-This course introduces the new physical therapist assistant (PTA) student to the physical therapy profession, its professional organizations and the dynamic world of healthcare.
-Special emphasis is placed on becoming a healthcare professional and understanding the behaviors and responsibilities which by law, ethical standards, and professional standards of conduct are appropriate for a physical therapist and a physical therapist assistant.
-Additional focus is placed upon understanding the role of the PTA in the healthcare system, the role of team members, legal/ethical issues, medical terminology, documentation, stress management, patient safety and privacy, practice parameters and communication skills.
+This course introduces the new physical therapist assistant (PTA) student to the physical therapy profession, its professional organizations, and professionalism in the healthcare industry.
+Special emphasis is placed on becoming a healthcare professional and understanding the behaviors, responsibilities, and practice guidelines set forth by the American Physical Therapy Association (APTA), the Federation of State Boards of Physical Therapy (FSBPT), and the State of Florida.
+Students will understand the International Classification of Functioning, Health and Disability (ICF) model and its relevance to the profession, and develop an understanding of health care disparities, social determinants of health, justice, equity, diversity, inclusion (JEDI), and belonging.
+Additional focus is placed on medical terminology, documentation, patient safety and privacy, the Health Insurance Portability and Accountability Act (HIPAA), practice parameters, professionalism, and communication skills.
 The course format is lecture and discussion.
 Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.

 Corequisites: PHT 1120, PHT 1120L, PHT 1200, PHT 1200L.